aws-samples/aws-s3-to-efs-examples/README.md

 # aws-s3-to-efs

-This Typescript CDK project containers two example stacks demonstrating how you can transfer files from S3 to EFS
+This Typescript CDK project contains two example stacks demonstrating how you can transfer files from S3 to EFS

 ## aws-s3-to-efs-via-lambda